MCB Camp Lejeune clean up of Hurricane Isaias

-Contractors clean up debris after Hurricane Isaias on Marine Corps Base Camp Lejeune, North Carolina, Aug.
+U.S. Marine Corps Lance Cpl.
+Antonio C. Villanueva, left, and Lance Cpl.
+Daniel Startt, right, both combat engineers with 8th Engineer Support Battalion, 2nd Marine Logistics Group, clear debris with a chainsaw at Berkley Manor on Marine Corps Base Camp Lejeune, North Carolina, Aug.
 4, 2020.
-U.S. Marines and contractors carried out recovery efforts in order to resume normal operations while following COVID-19 mitigation guidelines.
+U.S. Marines carried out recovery efforts after Hurricane Isaias in order to resume normal operations while following COVID-19 mitigation guidelines.
 (U.S. Marine Corps Photo by Lance Cpl.
-Christian Ayers)
+Isaiah Gomez)

 |Date Taken: